Black Friday is just around the corner and it’s a day of sales and shopping, that while fun and exciting, can lead to some serious debt!

 Saved $40 on that appliance or 50% off a big purchase?
 Consider putting some of the cash you saved into a savings account for next year’s Black Friday.
-Example – saved $100 on an electronic, put that full $100 or even $50 of the savings into an account for the future.
+For example – saved $100 on an electronic, and put that full $100 or even $50 of the savings into an account for the future.

 Just relax and remember…this is just stuff.
 Ask yourself this question: In a couple of years from now, will I even remember what I saved or what I bought, is it that important to me?
 Better yet, will the person you’re gifting this item, still be using it?

 It’s important to keep a healthy perspective and mindset.
 If you don’t get that crazy deal or television or game console, it’s not the end of the world!
 Don’t get so caught up in shopping and finding a deal that you lose sight of WHY you’re shopping and giving in the first place!